School's Out (album)

 School's Out is the fifth studio album by American rock band Alice Cooper, released in June 1972.
 Following the success of Killer, the album reached No. 2 on the US Billboard 200 chart and No. 1 on the Canadian RPM 100 Top Albums chart, holding the top position for four weeks.
 The single "School's Out" reached No. 7 on the Billboard Hot 100, No. 3 on the Canadian RPM Top Singles Chart and went to No. 1 in the UK Singles Chart.

 Packaging

 The original album cover (designed by Craig Braun) had the sleeve opening in the manner of a wooden school desk, similar to Thinks: School Stinks, by Hotlegs, released two years earlier.
 The band members' names appear in the form of graffiti carved into the desk.
 The vinyl record inside was wrapped in a pair of panties, though this was later discontinued as the paper panties were found to be flammable.
+Less noticeable is the die cut back cover that opens up to hold the cover upright, similar to the back of some picture frames.
 The desk photographed for the album cover is on display in the Hard Rock Cafe in Las Vegas.

+Also carved into the desk is the logo of Warner Bros.
+Records, the group's record company.
+This was removed on all pressings after 2019 when the company rebranded as Warner Records and their license to the "Warner Bros." name and shield logo with WarnerMedia expired.